 - Olive oil

-3 Preheat the oven to 400°F. Coat the bottom of a roasting pan with olive oil, about a tablespoon.
+3 Preheat the oven to 400°F. Coat the bottom of a roasting pan or thick baking sheet with olive oil, about a tablespoon.
 Spread the seeds out over the roasting pan in a single layer, and toss them a bit to coat them with the oil on the pan.
 Bake on the top rack until the seeds begin to brown, 5-20 minutes, depending on the size of the seeds.
 Small pumpkin seeds may toast in around 5 minutes or so, large pumpkin seeds may take up to 20 minutes.
 Keep an eye on the pumpkin seeds so they don't get over toasted.
-When nicely browned, remove the pan from the oven and let cool on a rack.
+When lightly browned, remove the pan from the oven and let cool on a rack.
 Let the pumpkin seeds cool all the way down before eating.

 Either crack to remove the inner seed (a lot of work and in my opinion, unnecessary) or eat whole.